-Tiny House vs. RV
+Tiny Houses vs. RV for Full Time Living

 Tiny houses are trendy and adorable.
 Television shows parade their affordability and the convenience of living tiny for singles, couples, and families.
 That is what lead my husband and I to explore the concept two years ago, when rents were high and the housing market was questionable.
 We wanted freedom from the financial obligation and rigidness of a mortgage or rent.
 Our research lead us to several conclusions about tiny houses and ultimately, the decision to live in a recreational vehicle (RV) instead.

 Tiny Houses vs. RV

 While tiny houses are built on wheels, they are not meant to travel frequently.
 The purpose of building a house on a trailer is to avoid zoning and permitting requirements (sometimes taxes too).
 RV’s are designed for the road with lightweight materials and traffic laws in mind.
 Some states even require a special permit to transport a tiny house, not to mention a substantial vehicle with the power to pull a tiny house.

 RV’s are subject to regulations and tiny houses are not.
 For this reason, many campgrounds, national parks and the Bureau of Land Management (BLM) do not allow tiny houses to park overnight.
 It is also challenging to insure a custom built tiny house because of the lack of regulations.

 Tiny houses do not have holding tanks for black, grey or fresh water as RV’s do.
 That means they must be connected to a water source and sewer in order for the plumbing to be fully functional.
 RV’s afford the opportunity for boondocking or camping without being hooked up to water and sewer making the location possibilities endless.
 However, emptying the holding tanks from a RV can be smelly and messy.

 The same is true for electric.
 A tiny house must be plugged in to an electric source.
 RV’s often have generators on board capable of running electricity for the lights, air conditioner, television, etc.